Today's Best Movies.

 Welcome to the Rodeo Drive-In, one of the first drive-in theatres to be built in Washington State (1949).
 We're one of 5 outdoor theatres now operating in Washington, and we're the only drive-in in the US with our particular name (Rodeo).
 Historical information about the Drive-In is available on our "All About Us" page.

 WASHINGTON'S LARGEST!
-With a capacity of nearly 1,000 cars, split among our 3 screens, the Rodeo is now the largest operating drive-in North of California, and among the oldest outdoor theatres in the country.
+With a capacity of nearly 1,000 cars, split among our 3 screens, the Rodeo is the largest operating drive-in north of California, and among the oldest outdoor theatres in the country.

-ALL DIGITAL!
-As of our 2013 season opening, the Rodeo joins a growing number of drive-ins that have converted from 35mm film to digital presentation.
+ALL DIGITAL: In 2013, we made a major investment in the future of the Rodeo Drive-In, and joined the vast majority of US theatres that converted from film to digital presentation.
 You can learn about our digital conversion process on our picture pages.

-ANNUAL SEASON: Our average season runs from around mid-March through the end of September... or so.
+ANNUAL SEASON: Our average season runs from the first weekend of March through the end of September.
 Weather and available films can lengthen (or shorten) the season a bit.
-We open 7 days a week from mid-May until Labor Day Weekend.
+We open 7 days a week from mid-June until Labor Day Weekend.
 At other times of the season we're open on Friday, Saturday and Sunday.
-Due to the popularity of area fireworks displays, the Drive-In is closed on July 4.
+The Drive-In is closed on July 4.

 BOXOFFICE HOURS: Gates open at least 1 1/2 hours before showtime on Summertime Fridays and Saturdays.
 During the week, we're generally open 30-60 minutes before showtime.
 Gate times are listed on our home page.